jamdotjar/ultraterm/JOURNAL.md

 ---
 title: "Ultraterm"
 author: "Finn H"
-description: "A replica of the ULTRAKILL cybergrind terminal ( it plays music! )"
+description: "A bluetooth MP3 player styled as a miniature replica of the ULTRAKILL cybergrind terminal"
 created_at: "2025-05-19"
 ---